cassiebreviu/intro-nlp-wine-reviews/README.md

 # Intro to NLP - Predict the Quality and Price of a Wine from a Wine Experts Description.
-Then deploy the model via Azure Functions.
 A project to introduce you to a simple Bag of Words NLP using SciKit Learns and Python.
 You can use this same logic for document classification or any text classification problem you may be trying to solve.

 ## Prerequisites